mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 export class AppComponent {}
 ```

 Although the route definition above looks a bit more complex at first, it provides great flexibility!
-First - we have access to all the registered in our `Injector` dependencies, second - we have access to all the local dependencies associated with our route (`RouteParams` in this case).
+First - we have access to all the registered in our `Injector` dependencies, second - we have access to all the local dependencies associated with the given route (`RouteParams` in this case).

 Once the user navigates to `/about/:joe`, the `resolve` method of the `defer` object will be invoked, but before that, all the dependencies passed to the `deps` array will be instantiated in order to be passed to `resolve`.
 Based on the passed dependencies, the `resolve` method will call the `model`'s `loadUser` method with `joe` as argument.
-Once the promise returned by the `loadUser` method gets resolved, the component `AboutComponent` will get rendered.
+Once the promise returned by the `loadUser` method gets resolved, the component `AboutComponent` will be rendered.

-Why the `resolve` method to return promise, why not observable instead?
+Why to make the `resolve` method return a promise, why not observable instead?
 Observables will give us much greater flexibility (in case the `loadUser` method fails we can retry or we can just stop the request, etc, good discussion on this topic can be found [here](https://github.com/angular/angular/issues/5876)) but provide more complex API.

 Now, in order to follow the API introduced by AngularJS 1.x more strictly and provide the entire functionality it has we can modify the interface of the `defer` property to: